 14. Features Are Your Bread And Butter!

-For feature content, the real bread-and-butter of long-tail blog traffic, I’d suggest reviewing the content of similar blogs, and then having a brainstorm session with anyone in your field you might know.
+For feature content, the real bread-and-butter of long-tail blog traffic, I’d suggest reviewing the content of similar blogs, and then having a brainstorming session with anyone in your field you might know.
 Start writing ideas down together in a shared Google doc and feed off each other’s content.
-Start with broad, popular categories and use them filling variables where needed.
+Start with broad, popular categories and use them to fill variables where needed.
 The 10 Best X, X vs Y, these sorts of posts.
 You can use a site like Pikimal to help gather facts for your comparisons.